dikiopolos/RtCampQAE/README.md

  1. Import the RtCampQAE package from Git into Eclipse
     - In Eclipse, click File > Import > from Git > RtCampQAE >

-    - Imported package should have the following structure in the Package Explorer
+    - The imported package should have the following structure in the Package Explorer

       ![Eclipse project file structure](https://user-images.githubusercontent.com/49427009/61268624-a0072580-a761-11e9-87b9-0892bcba5569.jpg)
     <br><br>